ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ## My Solution

-To combine the functionality of individual song-based playlist generators with a focus on making content based recommendations, I created a web app [Mix Retriever](http://www.mixretriever.com/) that builds a hip-hop playlist of songs with similar lyrical meaning and mood.
+To combine the functionality of individual song-based playlist generators with a focus on making content based recommendations, I created a web app, [Mix Retriever](http://www.mixretriever.com/), that builds a hip-hop playlist of songs with similar lyrical meaning and mood around a song specified by the user.

+## How is the Playlist Made?

+Lorem Ipsum.

 ## Project Source